Cole leads St. John’s past St. Peter’s on late 3-pointer

-Vince Cole hit a 3-pointer with eight seconds remaining off a Posh Alexander steal and St. John’s edged St. Peter’s 76-75 on Wednesday night.
+NEW YORK (AP) — Vince Cole hit a 3-pointer with eight seconds remaining off a Posh Alexander steal and St. John’s edged St. Peter’s 76-75 on Wednesday night.

 The Peacocks had one final possession, but Matthew Lee missed a short jumper at the buzzer, allowing the Red Storm to hold on for the victory.